ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 The URL connection information is also in the "https" section of your [connection strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings).
 The web address for your RabbitMQ deployment is in the "composed" field of your connection strings.

 Since {{site.data.keyword.messages-for-rabbitmq}} deployments are signed with a self-signed certificate, you might encounter a security warning when you first try to open the page.
-You can use the browser to view the certificate information, verify that it is issued by {{site.data.keyword.databases-for}}, and add a security exception for the page.
+You can add a security exception for the page through your browser, or configure your system to trust the [provided self-signed certificate](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-external-app#tls-and-self-signed-certificate-support).
+You should consult your browser's or your system's documentation on how to do this.

 You are next asked to enter your username and password.
 After you have signed in, you can see an _Overview_ of your RabbitMQ deployment.